In partnership with

 Young Lions

-I have written 7 books in the Young Lions series:- Young Lions; Young Lions Roar; Young Lions Hunt; Young Lions Attack; You ng Lions Prey; Young Lions Feast; and Young Lions Pride.
-I have written another two books in the YL seriesand I am currently writing the tenth.
+I have written 7 books in the Young Lions series: Young Lions; Young Lions Roar; Young Lions Hunt; Young Lions Attack; Young Lions Prey; Young Lions Feast; and Young Lions Pride.
+I have written two other books in the YL series and I am currently writing the tenth.

-This is the story of two teenage British boys in a Britain occupied by the Germans, which is what might have happened if the Nazis had successfully carried out their plans to invade Britain under Operation Sealion in the 1940s.
-Alan Mitchell and Sam Roberts study at St .
-John’s Academy in the fictional Cambridgeshire town of Hereward.
+Young Lions is the story of two teenage British boys in a Britain occupied by the Germans, which might have happened if the Nazis had successfully carried out their plans to invade Britain under Operation Sealion in the 1940s.
+Alan Mitchell and Sam Roberts study at St. John’s Academy in the fictional Cambridgeshire town of Hereward.
 Their Home Guard unit is defeated and the S.S.
-Massacre the prisoners but the boys escape and return to German occupied Hereward.
-They deal with challenges such as an older sister with an S.S. boyfriend, the British resistance, fascist collaborators and the German occupiers.
-They decide to fight against the New Order which results in murder and mayhem, chaos and carnage, culminating in the boys’ assassination attempt against the puppet king Edward VIII.
+Massacre the prisoners, but the boys escape and return to German occupied Hereward.
+They deal with such challenges as an older sister with an S.S. boyfriend, the British resistance, fascist collaborators and the German occupiers.
+They decide to fight against the New Order, which results in murder and mayhem, chaos and carnage, and culminating in the boys’ assassination attempt against the puppet King Edward VIII.

 EDMUND MATYJASZEK